-Basic research into the potential of hollow fibres for use in heat transfer started in the Heat Transfer and Fluid Flow Laboratory in 2007.
-Theoretical and experimental study revealed the enormous advantages in heat transfer area and commercial potential.
-Prototypes of heat transfer surfaces were built and theoretical findings were verified by laboratory measurements.
+Basic research into the potential of hollow fibres for heat transfer started in the Heat Transfer and Fluid Flow Laboratory in 2007.
+Theoretical and experimental studies revealed the enormous advantages in big heat transfer area and commercial potential.
+Prototypes of heat transfer surfaces were built, and theoretical findings were verified by laboratory measurements.

-Presently, the laboratory partners have completed small-scale laboratory tests in 2007 alongside development of a theoretical/numerical model describing heat transfer.
-Problems with fibre space separation in heat transfer media was overcome at laboratory scale in 2010.
+Presently, the laboratory partners completed small-scale laboratory tests in 2007 alongside developing a theoretical/numerical model describing heat transfer.
+Problems with fibre space separation in heat transfer media were overcome at laboratory scale in 2010.
 Research continued by heat transfer studies of large heat exchangers using two principles, chaotic and regular space distribution.
 A problem of potting was resolved in 2011.

 Full-scale prototype units tested in 2012 in the certified laboratory were found to have competitive performance against classical metal units currently available.
 The new laboratory of fibre heat exchangers was opened in 2012 as a part of NETME Centre.

 In 2015, shell and tube heat exchangers were developed.
 Prototypes of the air-conditioning unit were made and successfully tested in 2017.
-The research shows great potential of the polymer hollow fiber heat exchangers in HVAC technologies.
+The research shows the great potential of the polymer hollow fibre heat exchangers in HVAC technologies.

-A new technology of producing the polymer hollow fibres heat exchangers was developed during the 2017 and 2018.
-The method is based on winding one fibre around the rod and that forms the heat transfer insert to liquid-liquid heat exchanger.
+New technology for producing the polymer hollow fibres heat exchangers was developed during 2017 and 2018.
+The method is based on winding one fibre around the rod, which forms the heat transfer insert to a liquid-liquid heat exchanger.

 The laboratory has been investigating polymer hollow fibre heat exchangers for ten years.
-During that time, it has become one of the leading experts in this field, acting as an advisory board for industrial companies.
+It has become one of the leading experts in this field during that time, acting as an advisory board for industrial companies.
 Most of the Heat Transfer and Fluid Flow Laboratory’s projects are experimentally oriented.

 Polymeric hollow fibre heat exchangers are devices consisting of small polymeric tubes – “hollow fibres”.
-Hollow fibres have an outer diameter 0.4-1 mm and can be produced by the extrusion process from a wide range of polymers such as PP (poly-propylene), PC (poly-carbonate), PA (poly-amide), PEEK (poly-ether ether ketone), etc. Mechanical and chemical properties of fibres differ and depend on type of polymer used.
-Hollow fibres, potted together in epoxy resin can create heat exchange element.
-A lot of fibres (hundreds and even thousands) should be connected into one unit to create heat transfer area.
-Length, fibre diameter and material can be chosen depending on particular application.
-Moreover different fillers can be added to plastic material to modify its properties.
-Our aim is to study and design environmentally friendly polymeric heating and cooling systems with special features and high performance basing on innovative technological solutions.
+Hollow fibres have an outer diameter of 0.7–1.5 mm.
+They can be produced by the extrusion process from a wide range of polymers such as PP (poly-propylene), PC (poly-carbonate), PA (poly-amide), PEEK (poly-ether ether ketone), etc. Mechanical and chemical properties of fibres differ and depend on the used polymer.
+Hollow fibres potted together in the epoxy resin can create a heat exchange element.
+Many fibres (hundreds and even thousands) should be connected into one unit to create a heat transfer area.
+Length, fibre diameter and material can be chosen depending on a particular application.
+Moreover, different fillers can be added to plastic material to modify its properties.
+We aim to study and design environmentally friendly polymeric heating and cooling systems with unique features and high performance based on innovative technological solutions.

 - Large heat transfer area with respect to the volume